grahambrooks/genie/README.md

 This is a ChatGPT CLI application written in Rust.
 The application allows users to interact with the ChatGPT API for AI text generation within their terminal.

+If you do a quick search of the internet or GitHub for projects that are using ChatGPT in some way you will find quite a few.
+Many use interpreted languages and need your system to be setup to use the toolchain and dependencies. dev-shell is written in rust.
+A key goal of the project is to make it super easy to install.
+Typiclly download a single binary and you're done. (except fo the small dependency on an OpenAI application key)

 As a cli the application can accept input from other tools.

 ```bash